maheshyaddanapudi/conductor-boot/README.md

 ##### Note

-      • Only MySQL is supported as external Database
+      • Only MySQL (Till version 5.7) is supported as external Database

       				Or